reab5555/Movies-Recommender-Autoencoder/README.md

 <img src="icon.jpeg" width="150" alt="alt text">

-# Movie Recommendation System using Autoencoder
+# Movies Recommendation using Autoencoder

 This project implements a movie recommendation system using an Autoencoder to predict and recommend movies to users.
 The dataset used is a subset of the Netflix Prize dataset, which includes user ratings for movies.